 Where is the Raleigh Parking office located?
 Who is responsible for enforcing City parking ordinances?
 What is the fine for meter and time zone violations?
 What are the minimum distances from which a vehicle can be legally parked?
-How long may I park in a loading zone?
+Who can utilize each type of loading zone and what is the maximum time limit?
 What is the purpose of No Parking Anytime zones?
 What are Residential Permits and how do I get one?
 What do I do if I get a parking citation?

 The following information is provided as a public service to inform and educate citizens about unfamiliar and misunderstood parking regulations that are commonly violated.